UDW is social justice union: we fight for workers and our communities.

 District 1 Chair

-Maria Esthela Garza was trying to get more hours for her mother when someone suggested she get help from her union.
+Maria Esthela Garza became involved in UDW because she saw that she could be her mother's voice and help her receive the hours of care her mother needed.
 She found more than just IHSS advocacy—she found a supportive community of fellow providers that helped her navigate life as a caregiver.
 Now she is a focused union activist and leader, helping with community events like food drives and PPE distributions and volunteering to help elect leaders who protect our clients and families.

 District 2 Chair